Charles Wesley Shilling

-Capt.
-Charles Wesley Shilling USN (ret.)
-(September 21, 1901 – December 23, 1994) was an American physician who was known as a leader in the field of undersea and hyperbaric medicine, research, and education.
+Captain Charles Wesley Shilling (September 21, 1901 – December 23, 1994) was an American physician who was known as a leader in the field of undersea and hyperbaric medicine, research, and education.
 Shilling was widely recognized as an expert on deep sea diving, naval medicine, radiation biology, and submarine capabilities.
 In 1939, he was Senior Medical Officer in the rescue of the submarine U.S.S.
 Squalus.

 Background

-Charles Wesley Shilling was born September 21, 1901 in Indiana on the campus of Taylor University where his father was President.
+Shilling was born September 21, 1901, in Indiana on the campus of Taylor University where his father was President.
 Shilling later went on to receive a Bachelor of Science from Taylor University along with a Bachelor of Arts from the University of Michigan in 1923.

 After completion of his medical training at the University of Michigan, Shilling completed an internship at the Chelsea Naval Hospital.

 In 1932, the Navy sent Shilling to the Harvard School of Public Health where he was joined by Albert R. Behnke.

 In 1954, Shilling received an honorary Doctorate of Science from Taylor University.

 Naval career

 After joining the Navy in 1927, Shilling was sent to the Naval Submarine Base in New London, Connecticut where he was involved in the selection and training of submarine crew.
 Other work included research and development of Submarine Escape Immersion Equipment aboard the USS S-4.
 Shilling was transferred to the submarine base in the Panama Canal Zone where he spent two years serving as medical officer aboard submarines as they traversed the canal.
 This work also included treating the medical problems associated with salvage diving operations.

-From Panama, Shilling was transferred to the Navy Diving School in Washington, DC where he learned to dive and began diving research at the Navy Experimental Diving Unit.
+From Panama, Shilling was transferred to the Navy Diving School in Washington, D.C., where he learned to dive and began diving research at the Navy Experimental Diving Unit.
 Shilling researched the topics of nitrogen narcosis, oxygen toxicity, and decompression table development including important research on surface decompression.

 In the late 1930s, Shilling was transferred back to the New London Submarine Base where he focused on hearing and vision for submariners.
 His work involved the development of the methods and tools needed for selection of sound listening and lookout duty.
 In 1939, a failed request for a $78.00 audiometer resulted in receiving $3,000.00.
 This small amount was spent to begin the first medical research laboratory dedicated to submarine research.
 This laboratory grew to become the Naval Submarine Medical Research Laboratory (NSMRL).